hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_domain.html.markdown

 * `secondary_access_key` - The Secondary Shared Access Key associated with the EventGrid Domain.

+* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Event Grid Domain.

+---

+A `identity` block exports the following:

+* `type` - Specifies the type of Managed Service Identity that is configured on this Event Grid Domain.

+* `principal_id` - Specifies the Principal ID of the System Assigned Managed Service Identity that is configured on this Event Grid Domain.

+* `tenant_id` - Specifies the Tenant ID of the System Assigned Managed Service Identity that is configured on this Event Grid Domain.

+* `identity_ids` - A list of IDs for User Assigned Managed Identity resources to be assigned.

+---

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: